Imputation of Income

 When determining how much income to impute to an unemployed spouse or parent, the court often looks to prior work history and pay and in certain circumstances a vocational evaluation may be ordered to determine the party’s likely earning capacity.

 For more information on child and spousal support, please contact our skilled support attorneys to assist you in your case.
 The attorneys at Wilkinson & Finkbeiner, LLP have years of experience working on support cases and can help you achieve the best possible outcome for your case.
-Call (619) 284-4113 to set up your free consultation.
+Call (619) 284-4113 to set up your initial consultation.